 Press the protective cover (from the kit) into place in the hole cut in the bumper cover.

-Insert the cable for the front engine block heater socket together with the ground lead from the kit through the protective cover.
+Take the cable for the front engine block heater socket with ground lead from the kit and thread them through the protective cover.

 Install the attaching brace and nut from the kit.

 Plug the electrical connector into the front engine block heater socket.
 Use the connector as a counterhold when tightening.

 Tighten the front engine block heater socket to the bumper shell.

 Drill a Ø4mm (Ø5/32 ") hole for the front intake grounding on the underside of the left front side member as illustrated.

 Deburr the hole edges, remove the drill swarf and apply rustproofing agent.

 Take a screw and toothed washer from the kit.
 Tighten the ground cable.

 The screws are self-tapping so it may be slow inserting them.
 Make sure that the screws are centred straight into the holes, so that the screw heads are flat against the bracket.